ucam-department-of-psychiatry/crate/docs/source/nlp/nlp_webserver.rst

 This is CRATE's implementation of a full :ref:`NLPRP <nlprp>` web server.
 To use it:

 #.
-Create a blank database.
-This database will be used to store documents
+Create a blank database, for storing documents and processing requests
-    and processing requests transiently.
+    transiently.

+#.
+Create another blank database, for storing Celery backend information.
+    (Optionally, you can skip this step and use your first database for both functions.)

 #.
 Create a blank text file to contain details of your users (with their
     encrypted passwords).